aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 content in bromeliads, probably by depositing feces or the carcasses of terrestrial prey.
 This indicates that _restinga_ bromeliads may derive less of their nitrogen from terrestrial detritus, but may benefit more from terrestrial inputs.
-Additionally, detritus breakdown rates are lower in _restinga_ than in rainforest, and less dependent on invertebrates (R. Lecraw, pers comm).
 A separate experiment (GQ Romero, pers comm) supports the hypothesis that lower decomposition in _restinga_ is due to plant traits.
 This second experiment contrasted decomposition caused by invertebrates and bacteria with that caused by bacteria alone (by comparing bagged detritus